Rikemannen/obsidian-sync/Hehe, sexuality, mmm/Fuck it, journal².md

 Its just so fucking nice getting this huge weight off my shoulders.
 Who knew me questioning whether i was a femboy turned into me being trans eventually.
 Yeah i said it, and ill say this:
 The next time they bring something related up, i will ask them, "should i go on E?" or something yknow.
 Ill just ask them if i should do it.
 And if they say yes, ill come out to my mom.
 Yeah fire plan but ill do it.
 Oh and names, i really wanna brainstorm names with them.
 Stacy (as seen on [[Hehe, sexuality, mmm/Trans names (if thats what i want)|Trans names (if thats what i want)]]) is the best one so far.
 I like an English name even if im in Sweden.
 And holy, how will my cousins react, when they actively (well sometimes, *rarely*) joke about some enby person and their name change.
 Idk if they deadname then but i think not tbh.
 Anyways i just wanna add, theres not really anything about my voice anymore.
 I kinda found out how to train it and well i dont really sound like a man, more so a teenager (duhh).
 Ima check out done voice training stuff cuz y not.
+# 11 oct
+Today is national coming out day??
+Yeah well i didnt :P Anyways i tried talking high pitched today, it sounded, well, high pitched.
+Idk what to do but its pretty safe to say that im bi and trans.
+Or atleast genderfluid.
+I do wanna do voice training but my ass is so paranoid for some fucking reason.
+I really don't know what is stopping me from committing? (to becoming trans not suicide :P)

+What i want in life:
+- A partner, gender doesnt matter as long as they are:
+	- Nice
+	- Accepting
+- Girl clothes:
+	- Oversized hoodie, zip up or pull over doesnt matter but i think i actually prefer zip up
+	- Skirt
+	- Thigh highs (yes i know this is more femboy, idc)
+- Long hair
+- A girl voice
+And most importantly:
+- Hrt

+Goodnight.